-If you’re the family member of someone who is visually impaired, we understand that it can also be a difficult time for you, too.
-Some days you feel positive and are able to offer your full support, other days you can feel sad and anxious — not knowing what to do.
+If you’re the family member of someone who is visually impaired, we understand that it can also be a difficult time for you.
+Some days you feel positive and are able to offer your full support, other days you can feel emotional and anxious — not knowing what to do.

-These are all natural questions and our community officer is here to help you through these issues.
+These are all natural questions and our Community Officer is here to help you navigate the challenge of sight loss.

 You can contact our Community Officer on 01922 627 683.